techstartucalgary/Docs/src/projects/readme/README.md

    they want action now.

-   Here we place the shortest path a user can take in order to interact with the project.
+   Here we place the shortest path a user can take to interact with the project.
    If there are many, show the fastest/easiest one first, and then slowly introduce them to the more complex ones.